MrJARRA/MultipleCopy/README.md

 # MultipleCopy

+   sometimes you need to make changes in component  at mode playing, but the problem you can't save these changes at  mode playing, so the solution is to copy component but you can't copy more than one component.

    these tools give you the Possibility to copy multiple components in different objects or a single object (mode editor/mode Playing), at the same time.

 # MultipleCopy Options
 ## copy  component values & paste & clear component values in history